 By signing the Sista charter, 56 investment funds have committed to financing at least 50% of startups founded by women by 2050.

-Alter Equity 3P, Alven, Angel Square, Apicap, Aster Capital, Astorya, Axeleo, Bpifrance, Blisce, Breega, Caphorn, Cathay Innovation, Citizen Capital, Crédit Mutuel Arkéa, C4 Ventures, Daphni, Day One, Demeter Partners, Duval Ventures, Educapital, Elaia Partners, Entrepreneur First, Entrepreneur Venture, Fiblac, Founders factory, Founders Future, Gaia, Hardware Club, Hiinov, IDINVEST, Investir&+, IRIS Capital, ISAI, Kerala, Kernel Investissement, Kima Ventures, Korelya Capital, Maif Avenir, MISS (Maif Investissement Social et Solidaire), Newfund, Next Stage, OneRagtime, October, Partech, RAISE, Red River West, RING Capital, Samaipata, Serena Capital, SIDE, Technofounders (TF Participations), 360 Capital Partners, Truffle, Ventech, West Web Valley et White Star Capital.
+Alter Equity 3P, Alven, Angel Square, Apicap, Aster Capital, Astorya, Axeleo, Bpifrance, Blisce, Breega, Caphorn, Cathay Innovation, Citizen Capital, Crédit Mutuel Arkéa, C4 Ventures, Daphni, Day One, Demeter Partners, Duval Ventures, Educapital, Elaia Partners, Entrepreneur First, Entrepreneur Venture, Fiblac, Founders Factory, Founders Future, Gaia, Hardware Club, Hiinov, IDINVEST, Investir&+, IRIS Capital, ISAI, Kerala, Kernel Investissement, Kima Ventures, Korelya Capital, Maif Avenir, MISS (Maif Investissement Social et Solidaire), Newfund, Next Stage, OneRagtime, October, Partech, RAISE, Red River West, RING Capital, Samaipata, Serena Capital, SIDE, Technofounders (TF Participations), 360 Capital Partners, Truffle, Ventech, West Web Valley and White Star Capital.